GitauHarrison/getting-started-with-flask/05_working_with_templates.md

 ## Smarter Templates

-If you look carefully at the output of our application, you will notice that the title found on the tab head in your browser says "About Me Boostrap Demo".
+If you look carefully at the output of our application, you will notice that the title found on the tab head in your browser says "About Me Bootstrap Demo".

 ![Static title](/images/flask_templates/static_title.png)